 There’s not a ton to say about this group, if you make a post, people will react to it and the overall vibe of the group is very positive, motivating and uplifting, but don’t expect a community where people interact on a daily basis.
 Perhaps Coach Foundation could work on creating more interaction between the members, that would be pretty cool.

-TLDR: Is Accelerator worth its hefty price tag?
+TLDR: Is Accelerator worth it’s price?

 Now, in the beginning, I’ve outlined some negatives about the program, but the positive things by far outnumbered the negative ones.
 And those things were mostly just annoyances, rather than serious concerns.